Now in early access

 Throughput is the unit.

 Revenue is pay-per-kWh-delivered, not pay-once-for-hardware.
-Capacity degradation is hedged by the contractual floor.
-The chemistry-and-cycle uncertainty that has blocked $/kWh sales becomes a structured risk — borne today by the deployer's capital reserve, bound to a rated insurer once carrier capacity comes online.
+Capacity degradation is hedged.
+The chemistry-and-cycle uncertainty that has blocked $/kWh sales becomes the underwriter's problem, not the seller's.

 For the asset host